KarlaPerezR/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.
+Kickstarting with Excel

-Challenge 1 Excel Analysis for Crowfunding
+## Challenge 1 Excel Analysis for Crowfunding
-* Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2
-# Kickstarting with Excel

-## Overview of Project

 ### Purpose